 Let’s expand upon this tip now.

-My classes with Marek are unique because they usually last anywhere between 10 and 20 minutes, depending on the depth of the materials and how involved we become in a discussion.
+My classes with Marek are unique because they typically last between 10 and 20 minutes, depending on the depth of the materials and how involved we become in a discussion.

 On the days when we don’t have a lesson, I’m quite convinced that Marek revises his notes.
 He also listens to BBC Radio 4.
 He prefers to read or listen to lesson materials, such as TED talks, just before a lesson so that the content is fresh in his mind.

 I believe that such a routine is ideal for language learners.
-Plenty of input, speaking practice every second day, minimal preparation time and class times which are easily manageable in terms of one’s attention span.
+Plenty of input, speaking practice every second day, minimal preparation time and class lengths which are manageable in terms of one’s attention span.

 As Marek said during an interview with PELC: “I enjoy these 20-minute classes.
 I don’t get tired, and I can manage my time much better.
 I think that the lessons are more about quality rather than quantity.
 We just focus on the essentials.”